 References from reference management tools

-- On the Data tab, in the Import group, click Bibliographic Data, and then choose an option.
+- On the Import tab, in the Bibliography group, choose an option.

 - Locate and select the file you want to import, and then click Open.

 - Review the default import options and make any required changes.